shanold/movie-cataloguer-Docker_build/README.md

   <img src="logo.PNG" alt="Movie Cataloguer Logo" width="200">
 </p>

+I am Not a Developer I just wanted the abilty to run it in docker feel free to use it and use at your own risk!
+I'm no where near smart enough to supply support!

+Make sure you change the Environment variables in the docker compose.

+I used openssl rand -hex 16 To generate a random secret.

+And here's the docs for the TMDB api key https://developer.themoviedb.org/docs/getting-started

 # Movie Cataloguer

 A web-based movie catalogue built with **Flask** and **SQLite** that lets you manage your movie collection.
 It supports adding, editing, deleting, and organizing movies, integrates with **TMDb API** for movie identification, and allows importing/exporting via CSV.